Berry-House-YYC/calgarygroups/src/content/organizations/nonprofit/vecova.md

 </div>

 **Notes:**
-Offers drop-in classes and clubs for people with developmental disabilities, wheelchairs, or seeking adapted experiences.
-Most require a support person to attend with regardless of age.
+Offers drop-in classes and clubs for people with developmental disabilities, wheelchair users, or those seeking \"adapted experiences.\" Most require a support person to attend with regardless of age.
 Some programs cater to under 18, while some are 18+.